Labor Certification (PERM)

 - When hiring for professional positions, three additional forms of recruitment should be made by advertising the position, including but not limited to the following: employer website, campus recruitment, job fairs, professional or trade organizations, employee referral programs, privately-held employment firm, radio and television ads, newspapers;

 - Conduct interviews to determine the qualifications for the advertised position;

 - Collect and prepare a report that summarizes your efforts to recruit and your subsequent results, along with an audit file;

 - Register with the United States Department of Labor;

 - Utilize the PERM process to prepare and file your electronic application for labor certification within the designated time frame—no later than 180 days and no sooner than 30 days into the process of making efforts to recruit for the position; and

 - Per the request of the Department of Labor, respond to audit(s).

-The Austin employment-based visa lawyers with the William Jang, PLLC, charge the following in attorney’s fees for the typical labor certification application with the United States Department of Labor.
+The Austin employment-based visa lawyers with the Law Office of William Jang, PLLC, charge the following in attorney’s fees for the typical labor certification application with the United States Department of Labor.
 However, it should be noted that the fees listed below do not include all the fees that will be subsequently required to file the relevant applications and petitions with the United States Citizenship and Immigration Service (USCIS) (please take a moment to look over the disclaimer on this page):

 - $3,000 in attorney’s fees